Damienkatz/Kayos-Design/kayosdesign.md

 We want strong ordering and durability guarantees, to allow the easy connection to variety of consuming systems and to be able to easily reason about capabilities and semantics under both normal operating conditions and chaotic failure modes.

+We wait for one or more producers sending messages intended for 0 or more consumers.
+(Zero means there is no consumer yet, but might in the future).
+The system is meant to provide "once or more" message delivery, meaning a message must be delivered at least once by each consumer, but failure condition and revisions can cause it to be delivered multiple times.
+As such it is meant strictly for messages that are idempotent.

-The deployment use case is to become an ingestion point for large amounts data generated that needs to be delivered to multiple disparate systems, such as large scale web sites or the internet of things that is constantly generating data to be processed.
+The deployment use case is to become an ingestion point for large amounts data generated that needs to be delivered to multiple disparate systems, such as large scale web sites or the "internet of things" that is constantly generating sensor data to be processed.
 The system becomes a buffer, to accommodate realtime systems (Key/Value caching and stream analytics) as well as batch oriented (data warehousing, deep analytics) and systems between the two extremes, like RDBMSs and fulltext/search indexing.

-Here will go over a non-sharded design that offers global ordered consistency, that can serve of the basis for a horizontally scalable queueing systems where only partially consistency is required.
+Here will go over a non-sharded design that gives global ordering, but is limited to performance capacities of on a single machine.
+This design can serve of the basis for a sharded, horizontally scalable queueing systems where only partial ordering consistency is required, but that's beyond the scope of this paper.

+###Previous Work

+This design is based on the Couchbase 3.0 Database Change Protocol.

 ##Technology